Mansueto Digital Announces Launch of New Video Network FastCompany.TV

 About Mansueto Ventures LLC

-Mansueto Ventures LLC is one of the nation’s leading media companies and publisher of the award-winning media brands Inc. (www.inc.com) and Fast Company (www.fastcompany.com).
-With a deep loyal and affluent audience, Inc. and Fast Company are among the most effective resources for marketers looking to reach U.S. entrepreneurs and business executives from America’s top corporations.
-Through a full complement of print, online, custom publishing and integrated marketing solutions, Mansueto Ventures offers the world’s leading advertisers with a unique ability to build their brands and move their products within the fast-growing business sector.
+Mansueto Ventures LLC is one of the nation¹s leading media companies and publisher of the award-winning media brands Inc. (www.inc.com) and Fast Company (www.fastcompany.com).
+With a deep loyal and affluent audience, Inc. and Fast Company are among the most effective resources for marketers looking to reach U.S. entrepreneurs and business executives from America¹s top corporations.
+Through a full complement of print, online, custom publishing and integrated marketing solutions, Mansueto Ventures offers the world¹s leading advertisers with a unique ability to build their brands and move their products within the fast-growing business sector.